apostrophecms/docs/docs/reference/module-api/module-overview.md

 ### `components(self)`

-This function section returns an object containing functions that power asynchronous template components.
+Returns an object containing functions that power asynchronous template components.
 These template components allow for asynchronous data requests in normally synchronous template rendering.

 Each template component function should take the arguments: